Joint estimation of multiple related biological networks: Belief propagation for JNI

-This appendix contains pseudocode for exact joint model averaging.
-[Computational complexity of calculating marginal likelihoods $\mathfrak{P}(\bm{y}_p^j|G_p^j)$ will scale with sample size $n$; scaling exponents shown here assume $\mathcal{O}(n) = \mathcal{O}(1)$.]
-Below we provide pseudocode for computation of posterior marginal inclusion probabilities for edges in individual networks $G^j$:
+Exact inference for JNI is based on belief propagation [\citet{Pearl}].
+Algorithm~\ref{alg} displays pseudocode for exact joint model averaging.
+We also indicate computational complexity in terms of the number $M = |\mathcal{G}_p|$ of possible parent sets and the number $J$ of individuals.
+Computational complexity of calculating marginal likelihoods $\mathfrak {P}(\mathbf{y}_p^j|\pi_p^j)$ will partly depend upon sample size $n$; scaling exponents shown here assume $\mathcal{O}(n) = \mathcal{O}(1)$.
+Algorithm \ref{alg} contains pseudocode for computation of posterior marginal inclusion probabilities for edges in both the latent network $G$ and individual-specific networks $G^j$.
+For simplicity, we suppress dependence upon ancillary data $Z^j$ throughout.